Diamond Head Volcano State Landmark, Honolulu, Island of Oahu, Hawaii

 The Honolulu Volcanic Series created a number of volcanic vents, volcanic cones and flows on and around Oahu – of which Diamond Head is part of.
 This series created two of the best known landmarks of Hawaii – Diamond Head Volcano and Hanauma Bay.

-Diamond Head at 150,000 years old isn’t near as old as the Ko’olau mountain range that divides the mauka and leeward sides of the islands – at 2.6 million years old.
+Diamond Head Volcano, at 150,000 years old isn’t near as old as the Ko’olau mountain range that divides the mauka and leeward sides of the islands – at 2.6 million years old.

 The massive eruption that blew through the bottom of the sea floor, coral reef, and long-hardened volcanic earth that created Diamond Head was likely very quick, lasting a couple of days.
 The Diamond Head cone is very symmetrical, leading scientists to conclude that it was a very fast eruption and quick cooling off.

 Volcanic scientists don’t believe Diamond Head will erupt again because the type of eruption that created it tends to be monogenetic, not likely to repeat the same way.

 Ancient Hawaiians, arriving to Hawaii between 1,000 and 1,500 years ago used the peak of the Diamond Head lava cone to build fires to help boats navigate the reef below.
 There were reportedly Heiaus – Hawaiian religious shrines, temples, as well.